 Check the latest country-specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

-The provision of health care is variable and can be especially poor outside of the major cities.
+The provision and quality of health care is variable and can be especially poor outside of the major cities.
 There’s a shortage of drugs and trained medical staff in hospitals, making it difficult for hospitals to treat certain illnesses including accidents and trauma cases.
 The shortage of fuel has reduced emergency response capabilities.
 Private clinics will not treat patients until they pay and often require large amounts of cash before they will admit even emergency cases.
 An increasing number of businesses in Zimbabwe will only accept US dollars in cash, rather than credit or debit cards.
 This includes some medical providers.
 Even if payment is available some of the best hospitals are often too full to admit patients.
 Medical costs, particularly for evacuation, can be high.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 If you’re on medication, bring sufficient supplies of your medication to cover the period of your stay.
 Pharmacies may not be able to provide you with the appropriate drug prescribed by your doctor.

 In 2016, the UN estimated that around 1,300,000 people in Zimbabwe were living with HIV.
 They estimated the prevalence rate in the 15 to 49 age bracket to be 13.5%.
 You should exercise usual precautions to avoid exposure to HIV.

 If you need emergency medical assistance during your trip, Econet subscribers should dial 112, NetOne subscribers should dial 114 and those using landlines should dial 0800 3222 911.
 There are alternative options through Zimbabas.
 You should contact your insurance/medical assistance company promptly if you’re referred to a medical facility for treatment.